pranjal-jain-coder/GenesisEngine/README.md

 - Writes and attaches GDScript
 - Instances sub-scenes into parent scenes
 - Sets the main scene so F5 works immediately
-- Generates placeholder sprites and audio
+- Generates sprites and audio.
+(These may not be very good, and you may have to change them yourself.
+Please check licenses for downloaded images).

-**Review mode** — After execution the AI reviews its own output, finds bugs, and proposes fixes you can accept or reject.
+**Review mode** — The AI system can never quite be perfect without user input.
+This allows you to ask the ai to make bug fixes or tweak the game.

 **Asset review** — Before any generated image or audio is written to your project, a preview dialog lets you approve or regenerate it.